SDCG69/SDCG-V10/content/fiction/goth.md

 Behind him, Cass's movements were deliberate—the slick *snick* of a cap twisting open, the thick, obscene sound of lube being pumped into her palm.
 Marcus froze mid-lick, his shoulders tensing as Ellie's foot pressed harder against his mouth in silent warning.
 "Keep going," she murmured, her voice rough with amusement.
 The riding crop tapped against his cheekbone—light, teasing.
 "Unless you'd rather tap out?"

-The cold tip of the strap-on pressed against Marcus's lower back before he could respond—a blunt, unyielding pressure that made his breath hitch.
+The cold tip of the pegging strap-on pressed against Marcus's lower back before he could respond—a blunt, unyielding pressure that made his breath hitch.
 Cass's laughter curled darkly against his ear as she rocked her hips forward, the silicone head dragging down the cleft of his ass in a slow, taunting stroke.
 "Bet you didn't think your tongue would be the *only* thing getting a workout tonight," she purred, her fingers digging into his hips hard enough to leave bruises.

 Cass's fingers squeezed another thick dollop of lube onto the strap's shaft with a wet *squish*, the excess dripping down onto Marcus's bare thigh in a slick, translucent trail.
 She spread it with deliberate cruelty—working the silicone head in slow circles against his entrance until his hips jerked involuntarily, his breath stuttering against Ellie's ankle where his tongue still traced the arch of her foot.